croft1/portphilip-data-vis/README.md

 1. Introducing myself to the React framework in an applicable and effective way
 1. Structure the application so its easily extensible for future contributions in the open source community
 1. Documentation of the app is thorough
-1. Be of use to the City of Greater Bendigo
+1. Be of use to the City of Port Philip

 ## Want to contribute?
 Getting started: